mkarneim/generictype/README.md

 GenericType is open source, and it is distributed under the terms of the [LGPL] license.
 Please read the [license.txt].

+Give me some [feedback] if you can't include a LGPL library into you project.
+I will be happy to add other OS licences if required.

 Dependencies
 ------------